coverclock/com-diag-hazer/README.md

 Technical Commision for Maritime services (RTCM).
 RTCM is supported by a parallel stack called Tumbleweed.

+> More broadly: Hazer was the first project I did, to support GPS, and
+> later GNSS, receivers; Yodel was the second project, to support special
+> features of specific u-blox devices, including the High Precision Position
+> and Altitude (HPP and HPA) solutions, and the Intertial Measurement Unit
+> (IMU); and Tumbleweed was the third project, to support Differential GNSS
+> (DGNSS).
+The two latter projects were extensions of the Hazer repository.

 Hazer includes a gpstool utility as a kind of Swiss Army knife for dealing with various GNSS devices. gpstool accepts data streams from standard input, from serial(ish) devices, or from a UDP socket, and can send validated data to